NetFabric/NetFabric.Hyperlinq/README.md

 `NetFabric.Hyperlinq` supports passing the items by reference.
 This can improve considerably the performance for large structures.

 - Use `AsValueEnumerableRef()` instead to make any collection usable with `NetFabric.Hyperlinq`.
-- Declare the lambda expressions with `in` on the first parameter.
+- Declare the lambda expressions with `in` keyword on the first parameter.
+This also requires the declaration of the parameters' type.

 ``` csharp
 public static void Example(IReadOnlyList<int> list)